Janice Forsyth, President

 What is your profession?

-Director of Education For Nipissing First Nation
+Director of Education for Nipissing First Nation

 Why Ophea?

 In my previous role as a Physical Educator, Coach, and Athletic Director, safety was a significant part of my role.
 Now as a Director of Education for my Nation of Nipissing.
 My role now takes on the important implications of ensuring the safety of students and staff.
-Many traditional practices and learning opportunities do not align with the safety standards, and building a relationship with OPHEA is crucial in demonstrating how the safety standards and opportunities they provide can be adapted to become culturally relevant in a system of education outside Ontario.
+Many traditional practices and learning opportunities do not align with the safety standards, and building a relationship with Ophea is crucial in demonstrating how the safety standards and opportunities they provide can be adapted to become culturally relevant in a system of education outside Ontario.
 Understanding this is uncharted territory for both organizations.
-I am hopeful we will create something that will benefit and be foundational within our Anishnabek Education System of the First Nations with schools and OPHEA.
+I am hopeful we will create something that will benefit and be foundational within our Anishinabek Education System of the First Nations with schools and OPHEA.

 What are you passionate about?